Patent Assignments

 To find information on recorded patent assignments, the USPTO’s Patent Assignment Search tool can be utilized to search the database containing all registered Patent Assignment information from 1980 to the present.
 Searches can be performed using various identifiers, such as:

 The USPTO patent assignment database contains all assignments that have been recorded since August 1980, providing a comprehensive resource for identifying and verifying patent assignments.
-For additional assistance, the Assignment Recordation Branch Customer Service Desk can be reached at ttel:+1 571-272-3350 during business hours to provide further guidance on searching for patent assignments.
+For additional assistance, the Assignment Recordation Branch Customer Service Desk can be reached at +1 571-272-3350 during business hours to provide further guidance on searching for patent assignments.

 An efficiently crafted patent assignment agreement is key to ensuring a smooth transfer of ownership and protecting both parties’ interests.
 Key components of a solid patent assignment agreement include: